-- Health classes: Suggesting or requiring employees to attend regular health classes and meetings is a great way to maintain a healthy workforce.
-It’s also handy when trying to convince your staff to quit smoking, as these classes will highlight the short- and long-term hazards of tobacco and nicotine products.
+Encouraging employees to attend health classes and meetings is a great way to maintain a healthy workforce.
+It’s also handy when trying to convince your staff to quit smoking, as these classes highlight the hazards of tobacco and nicotine products.

-- Non-nicotine medicine: Although patches and gum can still contain nicotine, there are some medications that provide aide while cutting the user’s nicotine altogether.
-Obviously, these medications require a doctor’s prescription, but you can incentivize your employees by paying for their doctor’s visit or even their prescriptions.
+Although patches and gum can still contain nicotine, there are some medications that provide aide while cutting the user’s nicotine altogether.
+These medications require a prescription, but you can incentivize your employees by paying for a doctor’s visit or prescriptions.

-- Counseling and support groups: You might also consider bringing in an outside counselor to help your employees quit smoking.
-Smoking cessation support groups are also helpful – especially when they’re comprised of direct peers and co-workers.
+You might also consider bringing in an outside counselor to help your employees quit smoking.
+Smoking cessation support groups are also helpful, especially when comprised of peers and co-workers.

-- Alternative therapies: Finally, you might consider recommending some of the additional alternative therapies currently available for smoking cessation.
+Finally, you might consider recommending some of the additional alternative therapies currently available to help someone quite smoking.
 This includes acupuncture, magnet therapy, various herbs and supplements, yoga classes and even regular meditation.
 Compensating your employees for their time – or even paying for their treatment – will give your staff even more motivation to kick the habit and give it up for good!

 Do you have jobs you need to fill at your company?
 Click here to learn more about Automation Personnel Services or click the button below to request an employee.